15498th/ShinobiCCE/README.md

 ## Making Suggestions or Feature Requests

-You can post suggestions in the Discord #suggestions channel.
+You can post suggestions on the Forum in the Suggestions category.
 Please do not treat this channel like a "demands" window.
 Developer efforts are limited.
 Much more than many alternatives.

 when you have a suggestion please try and make the changes yourself then post a pull request to the `dev` branch.
 Then we can decide if it's a good change for Shinobi.
 If you don't know how to go about it and want to have me put it higher on my priority list you can order a support package :) Pretty Ferengi of me... but until we live in a world without money please support Shinobi :) Cheers!